tres-framework/Tres-config/README.md

 echo 'Database: '.Config::get('db/name').'<br />';
 ```

-Note that it is recommended to put all your configuration files outside the web root
+*Note that it is recommended to put all your configuration files outside the web root
 when possible.
-Say, your web root is /var/www/public_html.
+Say, your web root is /var/www/public_html/.
 Then you could put your config
-files in /var/www/ or even /var/www/config/.
+files in /var/www/ or even /var/www/config/.*